Coko7/mataho/README.md

 }
 ```

-*NOTE: If you want to use a different config path, you can do so by setting the `$MATAHO_CONFIG` env variable.*
+*NOTE: If you want to use a different path for the configuration direction, you can do so by setting the `$MATAHO_CONFIG` env variable.*

+*You must keep the filename as `config.json` though.*

 ## 🐚 Usage